arjunulag/ecDNA-classification/README.md

 - **Complete methods documentation** for our research paper
 - **Transparency** in our computational approaches
 - **Reproducibility** of our analytical pipeline
-- **Reference implementation** of the algorithms described in our manuscript

-The pipeline uses mutational signatures (SBS, DBS, Indels) and copy number variation data to classify cancer samples based on ecDNA presence, processing data from PCAWG (Pan-Cancer Analysis of Whole Genomes) and TCGA (The Cancer Genome Atlas) datasets.
+The pipeline uses mutational signatures (SBS, DBS, Indels) and copy number alteration data to identify ecDNA+ samples, using data from PCAWG (Pan-Cancer Analysis of Whole Genomes) and TCGA (The Cancer Genome Atlas) datasets.

 ---

 > **📄 Note for Reviewers and Readers:**
 > This repository serves as the **supplementary computational methods** for our research publication.
 The code documents the exact procedures used in our analysis.
-While the code can be examined for methodology review, actual execution requires controlled-access genomic data (PCAWG/TCGA).
 >
 > See **SUPPLEMENTARY_METHODS.md** for detailed methodology documentation corresponding to our manuscript.